 All applicants are considered for competitive research and teaching assistantships in addition to fellowships, and current students can apply for such opportunities when they become available.
 Those opportunities are announced by the Graduate Chair when they arise.
 Departmental and college-wide travel and honorific awards are also offered regularly, and can be reviewed on the department's website.
-The deadlines for awards may be found via https://history.unl.edu/graduate-funding.
+The types of awards, as well as links to the pages specifying award deadlines, may be found via the Department's graduate funding page.

-To remain eligible for graduate funding, all students must submit an annual self-evaluation form (available online) by April 1st to the Graduate Committee.
+To remain eligible for graduate funding, all students must submit an annual self-evaluation form to the Graduate Committee in January.